elsampsa/valkka-examples/docs/benchmarking.rst

     sudo apt-get install smem htop

 After that, run for example the script memwatch.bash in the aux/ directory.
 Or just launch htop.
+In htop, remember to go to setup => display options and enable "Hide userland process threads" to make the output more readable.

 Valkka-live, for example, names all multiprocesses adequately, so you can easily see if a process is leaking memory.